 With an expansive range of courses, ARTIS offers general interest subjects such as soil management, crop nutrition and precision farming, to more technically focused courses aimed at implementing new innovation and improving performance and profitability in specific crops, as well as offering management and leadership programmes as part of the platform.

-Courses are held at a range of venues across England, including at the premises of leading agricultural & horticultural employers and organisations.
+Courses are delivered in the field, classroom and virtually via zoom, including at the premises of leading agricultural & horticultural employers and organisations.
 We can also make special arrangements to run a course in a particular location if sufficient demand exists (for instance to train the employees of a single organisation).

 Courses are made up of half-day modules, and may consist of one, two, three or four modules.
 Modules may be run back-to-back over one or two days, or be spread over several months as a series of half days (for instance, where conditions in the field need to be observed as they develop over a period).
 Where appropriate, classroom learning is followed by time in the field so that knowledge gained in the class can be practically demonstrated to consolidate understanding.
 We also offer an e-learning platform that gives users the flexibility to study at their own pace.
 This platform is accessed by an individual annual subscription, allowing unlimited access to all online courses and content.

 We provide professional development solutions tailored to staff needs to leading farming and agri-businesses.
 Programmes include field and classroom based courses as well as e-learning and are suited to the level of your staff from new entrants to experienced technical staff and cover a range of crop interest including arable crops, potatoes, fresh produce and fruit.
-For further information contact our Steven Tompkins
+For further information contact our training project manager Claire Pumfrey

 Our courses can help you at every stage of your career.
 From developing practical skills and competencies, through to translating science and research into on-farm practices.